PIP Timeline

 December 2002

-Publication article on the history of the P.I.P. in the Journal of Film Preservation to mark the 30th anniversary of the project.
+Publication of an article on the history of the P.I.P. in the Journal of Film Preservation to mark the project’s 30th anniversary.

 September 2004